viktor-bobryk/datepicker-special-week-numbers/README.md

 ## License

+Copyright (c) 2014-2021 HackerOne Inc. and individual contributors.
 Licensed under MIT license, see [LICENSE](LICENSE) for the full license.